Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data: Results

-The angular cutoff frequency of a first-order filter is denoted by $\omega_c = 2\pi f_c$, where $s=\mathrm{i}\omega=\mathrm{i} 2\pi f$ represents the Laplace variable.
-Dimensionless constants $a_1$ and $a_3$, along with time delay terms $\tau_{u_1}$ and $\tau_{u_3}$, are also included in the model.
-The symbol $\ast$ indicates convolution.
-In this study, we set $f_c=400$ Hz, $\tau_{u_1}=\tau_{u_3}=2$ ms, and $a_1 = 1$.
-Equation~\eqref{Eq: n-tau} is employed to generate the heat release rate for both the training and test sets.
-The cubic term in this equation introduces nonlinearity, the strength of which is adjustable by varying the ratio $a_3/a_1$.
-As this ratio increases, so does the nonlinearity strength.
-We established a range for $a_3/a_1$ as [1, 2, 3, 4, 5], with the maximum ratio capped at 5 to prevent the cubic term from overwhelming and distorting the model's physical interpretation.
-Figure~\ref{result-training-dataset-size-100000} illustrates the neural network's prediction results across different nonlinearity strengths, with each strength trained independently.
-These results confirm the neural network's capability to accurately construct the flame's nonlinear response, even at very high nonlinearity strengths.
+The angular cutoff frequency of the first-order filter is $\omega_c = 2\pi f_c$, where $s=\mathrm{i}\omega=\mathrm{i} 2\pi f$ is the Laplace variable.
+The model also includes dimensionless constants $a_1$ and $a_3$ and the time delay $\tau_{u}$.
+In this study, $f_c=400$~Hz, $\tau_{u}=2$~ms, and $a_1 = 1$.
+Equation~\eqref{Eq: n-tau} is used to generate heat-release-rate signals for both training and testing.
+The cubic term in Eq.~\eqref{Eq: n-tau2} introduces nonlinearity.
+According to Noiray et al., this form represents nonlinear behavior when $\frac{u^{\prime}\left(t-\tau_{u}\right)}{\bar{u}}<\sqrt{\frac{a_{1}}{2a_{3}} }$ \cite{noiray2011investigation}.
+The nonlinearity strength is adjusted through the ratio $a_3/a_1$.
+We set $a_3/a_1$ to 1, 2, 3, 4, and 5, with the maximum capped at 5 to prevent the cubic term from overwhelming the physical interpretation of the model.
+Fig.~\ref{result-training-dataset-size-100000} shows the prediction results for these nonlinearity levels, with each level trained independently.